anatolii-d/ecr2artifactory/README.md

 The script will then process each repository and image, displaying progress and any encountered issues.

+Run the script: `./ecr2artifactory.py --force-update` This script will force an update of the Docker images.
+If necessary, it will replace and update the Docker images on Artifactory.

 ## Functions

 - `get_ecr_repositories(ecr_client)`: Fetches all ECR repositories.